Are you looking for the ultimate 5 days in London itinerary?

 The spectacular blue ornate Tulip Stairs are an architectural masterpiece.
 From the seventeenth century, the Tulip Stairs have the distinction of being the first self-supporting spiral staircase built in Great Britain.

-Visiting the Queen’s Palace is something to consider during your 5 days in London.
+Visiting the Queen’s Palace is something to consider if you are a fan of architecture.

-A very unusual experience is walking under the River Thames.
+A very unusual experience in London is walking under the River Thames.

 The Greenwich Foot Tunnel was originally completed in 1902 and renovated in 2012.
 Its purpose was to replace the unreliable ferry service that transported people to and from their work.